sageikosa/PrimitivelyStrong/README.md

 maximum length when called at runtime in a constructor or init accessor, I've toyed with making a static analyzer to inspect and throw compile-time errors, but it's just a bit more than I want to tackle at the moment.
-I'm willing to entertain pull requests if anyone is interested, and gives me some heads up ahead of time.
+I'm willing to entertain pull requests if anyone is interested, and gives me some heads-up ahead of time.

-Also, there is an implicit conversion to string, but no conversion from string to the strong key type, this is to avoid accidental conversions from string to the strong key type, which might negate some of the compile-time type safety of the strong strings.
-You need to work to get strong, but can slack back off to strings easily for logging and console output.
+Also, there is an implicit conversion to string, but no conversion from string to the strong key type, this is to avoid accidental conversions from string to the strong key type, which might negate some of the compile-time type safety of the strong keys.
+You need to work to get strong, but can slack back into strings easily for logging and console output.

 ```csharp
 [StrongKeys(IsUnicodeStorage = false, IsCaseSensitive = false)]